skittles9823/QuickSwitch/README.md

 ## Changelog:
 ### v3.1.6 - hotfix
-- fix uninstalling the module through magisk mamager cause /sdcard to fail to mount on next boot
+- fix uninstalling the module through magisk manager causing /sdcard to fail to mount on next boot
 - revert the commit which was supposed to uninstall the app when uninstalling the module as it did not work

 ### v3.1.6